barchart/barchart-version-tester/one-api-zoo/readme.md

 * Uses provider bundles.

 Bundle selection logic:
-* visit at all dependencies
+* visit all dependencies
 * discover all version ranges
-* use most narrow version ranges
+* use most narrow version range
-* select latest release from selected ranges
+* use latest release from the range